ibm-cloud-docs/Registry/registry_overview.md

 ### Registry namespace
 {: #overview_elements_namespace}

-A collection of repositories that store your container images in {{site.data.keyword.registryshort}}.
+A folder that contains folders or repositories that store your container images in {{site.data.keyword.registryshort}}.
 The registry namespace is associated with your {{site.data.keyword.cloud_notm}} account.
 You can have multiple registry namespaces in an account.

-A registry namespace is made up of one or more repositories.

 When you set up your own namespace in {{site.data.keyword.registryshort}}, the namespace is appended to the registry URL `<region>.icr.io/my_namespace`.
 The namespace must be unique across all {{site.data.keyword.cloud_notm}} accounts in the same region.
-Every user in your {{site.data.keyword.cloud_notm}} account can view and work with images that are stored in your registry namespace.
+Every user in your {{site.data.keyword.cloud_notm}} account who has the correct IAM permissions, can view and work with images that are stored in your registry namespace.

 You can have 100 namespaces in each region.
 {: note}